dgzlopes/traefik-datadog-event/README.md

 ### Patterns

-**Code**
+**CodePattern**

-This pattern compares the user defined status code, with the response code.
+This pattern compares the user-defined status code, with the response code.

 **BodyPattern**

-This pattern checks if the user defined regex, matches with the reponse body.
+This pattern checks if the user-defined regex matches the response body.

+> If you specify multiple patterns (e.g Code and Body) the plugin will generate a new event only if all of them match.

 ### Event options